Singapore welcomes babies born on National Day

 The couple received a free room upgrade to a suite as well as some hampers from the hospital.

-Meanwhile at KK Women's and Children's Hospital, Ms Nur Azierah Azman and Mr Nur Fadhli Jusmani were also welcoming their first child, Fayyad, at midnight on Tuesday.
+Meanwhile, at KK Women's and Children's Hospital (KKH), Ms Nur Azierah Azman and Mr Nur Fadhli Jusmani were also welcoming their first child, Fayyad, at midnight on National Day.

-Ms Nur Azierah underwent an emergency Caesarean section as her son, who was born weighing 3.22kg, was overdue.
+Ms Nur Azierah, 32, underwent an emergency caesarean section as her son, who was born weighing 3.22kg, was overdue.

-"The baby's estimated date of delivery was on Aug 4, but there was still no sign that I would go into labour by Aug 8," said the 32-year-old.
+"The baby's estimated date of delivery was on Aug 4, but there was still no sign that I would go into labour by Aug 8," she said.

 Having her baby on National Day was "extra special", said Ms Nur Azierah, who got her hospital room upgraded to a single-bedded one as well as other sponsored gifts.